What is the One Sample Wilcoxon Test?

 - The one sample Wilcoxon test is robust for the non-normally distributed population

-The assumptions are similar to other non-parametric tests, again the difference about the symmetry of the distribution.
+The assumptions are similar to other non-parametric tests, again the difference in the symmetry of the distribution.

 How the One Sample Wilcoxon Test Works